 - The sound quality of phone calls is worsening?

-- Your battery is depleting quicker than usual?
+- Your battery is depleting quicker than usual or shows weird behaviour?

 - Phone numbers or text messages are sent at random?

 - Your Fairphone is requesting the pin code of your SIM card other than after intentionally rebooting the phone?

 - After crashing or freezing, your Fairphone can only be rebooted by taking out the battery?

 If you encounter any of the above issues, then you might have a SIM card that is not working properly anymore.
 SIM cards can collect scratches and corrosion on crucial places, causing your phone to disconnect from the network and even freeze or spontaneous reboot.